Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/01-create-cluster.md

 ![](/img/user-guide/inventory-multiple-pios.png)

+### Active and inactive

 Workers can be *active* (available for running activities and cultures), or inactive.
 Inactive Pioreactors can still be assigned to experiments, but won't response to commands to run activities or participate in experiment profiles.

+Turning a worker to inactive will halt all it's activities.

 ### Possible cluster topologies